 We define operating segments as components of an enterprise about which separate financial information is available that is evaluated regularly by our chief operating decision maker (CODM), or decision making group, in deciding how to allocate resources and in assessing performance.
 Our CODM is the Chief Executive Officer.
+We use segment EBIT (defined as earnings before interest, taxes and minority interests) as the primary basis for our CODM to evaluate the performance of each operating segment.
+Segment amounts exclude certain expenses not specifically identifiable to segments.

-We use segment EBIT (defined as earnings before Our reportable operating segments consist of the following: Engine, Power Generation, Filtration and Other and International Distributor.
+Our reportable operating segments consist of the following: Engine, Power Generation, Filtration and Other and International Distributor.
 A description of each operating segment is included in Part I of our 2004 Annual Report on Form 10-K.